Cortes Island - Discovery Islands

 Long before the Spanish and English explorers reached the Pacific coast of North America the region was home to the indigenous Coast Salish First Nation.
 The Klahoose First Nation’s traditional territory stretches from Cortes Island to Toba Inlet.
 The Klahoose had winter campgrounds on the island and settled in Squirrel Cove permanently in the 1800s after their Toba village was flooded.
 The island currently has about 1050 full-time residents, and most live on the southern portion.
 Cortes is approximately 25 km long and 13 km wide.

 Those who enjoy spending time in the outdoors have their choice of numerous recreational activities on Cortes.
 Hague Lake is perfect for swimming, sunbathing, and fishing for an ancient strain of trout (no motor boats allowed).
 The island’s trails are great for hiking and mountain biking, and there is a campground and beautiful beach in Smelt Bay Park.
 Cortes is at the gateway to world-famous boating destination Desolation Sound.

 The area is a sailing and sea kayaking mecca, and boasts incredible views of the mainland mountains and inlets.
 Nearby Mitlenatch Island is a Provincial Marine Park protecting a unique eco-system created by the same rainshadow effect Cortes enjoys from the high Vancouver Island mountains.
 Mitlenatch is an excellent destination to enjoy with a local naturalist/ boat charter.
 Depending on the time of year there may be sea lions, nesting gulls, cormorants, harbour seals, eagles and abundant blooms of wildflowers, even cactus and swimming garter snakes!

 It’s easy to catch sight of wildlife on ruggedly beautiful Cortes.
 Many species of birds and marine creatures live on the island or off its shores, and the observant visitor will no doubt be impressed by the diversity of life.
 The island boasts many beautiful beaches and lagoons that are perfect for bird watching.

 Cortes has a thriving arts and crafts industry.
 Drum makers, potters, painters, carvers, and other artisans live and work on the island.
 Cortes Craftshop in Squirrel Cove, a co-op of island artists and craftspeople, showcases local work.
 Island galleries and gift shops also sell local art and crafts.

 The Cortes Waste Management/Recycling Centre is also well worth a visit.
 This well-maintained site includes a comprehensive recycling depot and a free store.
 The Cortes Island Museum is situated on Beasley Road next to the Manson’s Landing firehall.
 Cortes is home to Hollyhock, Canada’s leading educational retreat centre, world-renowned for life-long learning and skills development programs.

 There are a number of highlight events and festivals on Cortes Island throughout the year.
-Recent springs have been kicked off in May with the gourmet extravaganza - the Cortes Island Seafood Festival at Squirrel Cove.
-The Garden & Studio Tour, a fundraiser for the Cortes Island Museum, will be held on June 18, 2011.
+May kicks things off with the gourmet extravaganza - the Cortes Island Seafood Festival at Gorge Harbour Marina.
+The Garden & Studio Tour, an annual fundraiser for the Cortes Island Museum, typically takes place in mid-June.
 Cortes Day, an annual festival held in Smelt Bay Park, is a fun event for the whole family with a parade, competitions, games, and food booths.
-Another event to watch out for is the sandcastle competition held in August.
+Another event to watch out for is the Sandcastle Competition held in August.